RafalJanko/PizzeriaManager/README.md

 * Order pizzas online
 * View order history
 * Update user details in the system
+* Request table booking in a restaurant
+* View their own booking hisotry & status

 Staff users have the following functionalities:
 * All of the Customer functionalities are available